-These raw vegan cookie dough bites taste just like balls of chocolate chip oatmeal cookie dough and aside from a small sprinkle of mini chocolate chips (3 tablespoons for an entire batch), they contain no refined sugar!
+These healthy cookie dough bites taste just like balls of chocolate chip oatmeal cookie dough.
+And aside from a small sprinkle of mini chocolate chips (3 tablespoons for an entire batch), they contain no refined sugar!

 Pulse the ingredients until they resemble coarse crumbs and then drizzle in the maple syrup and vanilla extract.
 Continue pulsing until the mixture comes together, and then form the dough into about one dozen balls.